-- 14) If you don't know where you are, find someplace where you can be noticed and stay put! (e.g., large meadow, rock outcropping, lakeshore, path). - 15) Make yourself visible.
-Wear bright colored clothing.
-Make noise, - 16) blow a whistle.
-Build controlled smoky fires by day, and controlled bright fires by night.
-Use SOS signal mirrors.
-Signal for help in a pattern of threes. - 17) Establish protection from the elements. - 18) When appropriate, educational debriefings are encouraged.
-These should include discussions of significant learning, application of learning, problems that occurred, and ideas for improvement. - 19) Appropriate activities and terrain should be selected for the physical, emotional, and skill limitations of the participants. - 20) During periods of diminished weather conditions, instructors should modify or cancel activities to meet the safety objectives of the College. - 21) Instructors have the responsibility of managing all aspects of group travel.
-A clear travel plan should be communicated to the students, with consideration given to pace, spacing, subgroup organization, designation of lead and sweep, load adjustments, rendezvous points, boundaries, and first aid kit and map availability. - 22) When engaging in activities or teaching technical skills, an appropriate progression should be followed, with consideration given to warm-up activities. - 23) Instructors should be familiar with the terrain or activity site used on a course.
-Familiarity is gained from field reconnaissance and/or consultation with other instructors or other knowledgeable authorities, including guidebooks, maps, articles, and course reports.

-- 24) Instructors should complete and submit all course related paperwork and reports in a timely fashion. - 25) Instructors will review all relevant sections of the field manual with their students early in the course. - 26) The pacing of travel and activities needs to be adjusted to fit the particular needs of each unique student group. - 27) Instructors should teach and groups should follow Leave No Trace Principles (listed below) on all Prescott College field outings:
+- d.
+Establish protection from the elements. - 14.
+When appropriate, educational debriefings are encouraged.
+These should include discussions of significant learning, application of learning, problems that occurred, and ideas for improvement. - 15.
+Appropriate activities and terrain should be selected for the physical, emotional, and skill limitations of the participants. - 16.
+During periods of diminished weather conditions, instructors should modify or cancel activities to meet the safety objectives of the College. - 17.
+Instructors have the responsibility of managing all aspects of group travel.
+A clear travel plan should be communicated to the students, with consideration given to pace, spacing, sub-group organization, designation of lead and sweep, load adjustments, rendezvous points, boundaries, and first aid kit and map availability. - 18.
+When engaging in activities or teaching technical skills, an appropriate progression should be followed, with consideration given to warm-up activities. - 19.
+Instructors should be familiar with the terrain or activity site used on a course.
+Familiarity is gained from field reconnaissance and/or consultation with other instructors or other knowledgeable authorities, including guidebooks, maps, articles, and course reports. - 20.
+Instructors should complete and submit all course related paperwork and reports in a timely fashion. - 21.
+Instructors will review all relevant sections of the field manual with their students early in the course. - 22.
+The pacing of travel and activities needs to be adjusted to fit the particular needs of each unique student group. - 23.
+Instructors should teach and groups should follow Leave No Trace Principles (listed below) on all Prescott College field outings: